SRamireddygari/cmsc388j-fall22/README.md

     - Michael Marsh (mmarsh@cs.umd.edu)

 ### Contact
-Email and Discord contact information are listed on ELMS.

-Please use [Discord](https://discord.com/) as your primary communication with us; we'll get back to you the fastest there.
-Invite links to the class server will be sent out to each student at the beginning of the semester.

-If you are unable to use Discord, then email us; if you are emailing one of the facilitators, make sure to CC the others.
+If you are emailing one of the facilitators, make sure to CC the others.
 Additionally, please include `[CMSC 388J]` at the start of your subject line so we don't accidentally ignore your email.
+You are welcome to contact us via Discord as well; our usernames are listed on ELMS.

+We will also be using Piazza.
+Invite links were sent out via ELMS announcement.

 ### Office Hours
-The instructors usually won't have set office hours, but you can email or ping us on Discord to schedule a meeting.
+The instructors usually won't have set office hours, but you can email or DM us on Discord to schedule a meeting.
 Closer to when projects are due, we'll probably have extra office hours to help students.
-Meetings can be in-person or virtually via Discord or Zoom.
+Meetings can be in-person or virtually via Zoom or Discord.

 ## Topics Covered
 - Python